Filter by:

 Despite the difficulties and challenges that will assuredly arise before us as we walk with the Lord, we know He is faithful and His love is never-ending!
 Just WAIT on Him!

 Tragedy can get your attention, challenge you, and deepen your thoughts about your relationship with the Lord.
-I will never forget the phone call I received one night.
+I will always remember the phone call I received one night.

 At the other end of the line was a young man in our church who had just become a surgeon.
 His wife, an internal medicine doctor, enjoyed a successful career in our community.
 Together, you would think that if anyone could save a life, they could.
 But that night, they could not.